 Why a Decision Platform?

-A business rules management system (BRMS) is a subset technology within a Decision Platform.
+A business rules management system (BRMS) is a subset of technology within a decision platform.
 It allows for authoring, testing, storage and execution of business decisions, without code.
 Managing decision logic outside of code enables it to be maintained without programming, often by less technical users.

 For example, the logic that determines whether you qualify for a loan (and at what interest rate) can be defined outside of code so that as marketplace conditions change, the rules associated with lending—rules associated with minimum income, credit score or debt to loan ratio—can be updated without changing code.